chef-boneyard/chef-web-docs-2016/includes_cookbooks/includes_cookbooks_attribute_file_methods.rst

      # ... do stuff on EC2 nodes
    end

 In the recipe, we need to use the method on the node object.
 In the attributes file, the node object is implicit.
-In either, we can also look for a sub-key of an attribute by chaining the attribute as methods:

-Using ``attribute?()`` in recipe
+In either, we can also look for a sub-key of an attribute by chaining the attribute as methods.
+Using ``attribute?()`` in recipe:

 .. code-block:: ruby